WHAT IS DOMESTIC VIOLENCE?

 - in any other way controls or dominates and causes the person to fear for the person’s safety or wellbeing, or that of someone else.

 If you have been experiencing domestic violence, there are avenues of legal recourse available to you to assist with, you and your children’s safety.
 The most common avenue is to apply to the Magistrates Court for a Domestic Violence Order.

 WHAT IS A DOMESTIC VIOLENCE ORDER (DVO)?

 A Domestic Violence Order ("DVO") is a civil matter that is heard in Magistrates Courts, whereby Applicants may seek Court Orders enforcing conditions about how a person can deal with another person.
 A DVO may last for a period of no longer than 2 years.
 It is important to note that a Domestic Violence Order is not a criminal order and does not appear on your criminal history.
 The matter may only become a criminal offence, if the person the order is made against, breaches a condition of the DVO.
-This may then appear on your criminal history.
+This may be considered as crime and then appear on your criminal history.

 A common DVO includes an order that a person is to be of good behaviour and not commit an act of domestic violence.
 However, depending upon the complexity of the situation, there are further and specific orders a DVO can impose, which may include the following: